Types of Wood Used in Architecture and Construction

 Types of Engineered Wood

-Engineered wood is a composite material that is manufactured by fixing wood fibers, particles, wood strands or flakes, veneers or wooden boards using adhesives or other means of binding the materials together to make a strong unit.
+Engineered wood is a composite material that is manufactured by fixing wood fibres, particles, wood strands or flakes, veneers, or wooden boards using adhesives or other means of binding the materials together to make a strong unit.

 engineered wood